 We believe that representation of gender, ethnic, geographic, cultural or other perspectives expands the Board of Directors' understanding of the needs and viewpoints of our customers, partners, employees and other stakeholders.
 The following matrix discloses the gender and demographic backgrounds of our directors, as self-identified by its members in accordance with Nasdaq Listing Rule 5606.
-Some of the columns below include Kelly Ducourty, who has decided not to stand for re-election at the 2022 Annual Meeting and whose term as a director will end at the 2022 Annual Meeting.

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 3 6
+Directors 3 6 -

 Part II: Demographic Background

-African American or Black
+African American or Black - -

 Alaskan Native of Native American

 Asian 2 3

-Female Male Non-Binary Did Not Disclose Gender

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 1 3

 Two or more Races or Ethnicities

 LGBTQ+

 Military Veteran 1

-Did Not Disclose Demographic Background
+Did Not Disclose Demographic Background - -